Early Life

-Édouard Carmignac was born in Paris on September 5, 1947.
-He spent his early years in Peru, where his father worked in import-export.
-He attended a British school, Markham College, until the age of 12.
-He then earned a master's degree in economics from the Sorbonne in 1969 and an MBA from Columbia University's Business School in 1972.
+Edouard Carmignac was born in Paris, France, on September 5, 1947.
+He spent his early years in Peru, where his father managed an import-export business.
+He studied at Markham College, a British school, until the age of 12, and later earned a master's degree in economics from the Sorbonne in 1969 and an MBA from Columbia University's Business School in 1972.

 Rise to Success